15 Transferable Skills That Employers Want in 2023

 Unlike more technological competence based skills —whether that's programming languages, experience with specific industry software, email marketing experience, or anything else that's super pertinent to your career path—transferable skills apply more broadly outside of your existing role.

-That's why you'll often see the term "transferable skills" used interchangeably with "interpersonal skills" or "soft skills."
+That's why you'll often see the term "transferable skills" used interchangeably with "soft skills".
 These less quantifiable traits are desirable and useful in a huge variety of industries and jobs.

 People tend to write off transferable skills or soft skills as buzzwords or resume fluff, but they actually carry a lot of importance in your job search.
 In fact, 93% of employers say that soft skills play a critical role in their decision about who to hire for a job.